 Cato Networks has developed a suite of multidimensional machine learning algorithms and procedures that continuously analyze customer traffic for the network characteristics that indicate threats.
-For those who want extra technical background, here are 5 advantages about CTHS to detect cyber threats in a smart way.
+For those who want extra technical background, here are 5 advantages of CTHS to detect cyber threats in a smart way.

 5 benefits of

 No sensors.
 Cato sees all WAN and Internet traffic normally segmented by network firewalls and Network Address Translation (NAT).
 CTHS has full access to real-time network traffic for any IP, session, and flow initiated from any endpoint to any WAN or Internet resource.

 Optional SSL decryption further expands the data available for threat mining.
 CTHS uses its deep visibility to determine which client application is communicating on the network and to identify unknown clients.

 The raw data required for this analysis is often not available to security analysis platforms (such as SIEMs) and cannot be correlated for real-time systems, such as legacy IPS.